Thiruneermalai (temple complex): Legend

 According to this temple's regional legend, this site is referred to as Toyatri, meaning a mountain surrounded by water.
 Thiruneermalai, the modern Tamil name also means a sacred mountain surrounded by water.
-Among the eight sacred Vishnu temples where he manifested himself called the Ashtasvayamvaka Kshetra.
+Among the eight sacred Vishnu temples where he manifested himself called the Ashta Svayam Vyaktha Kshetram.
 According to regional legend, Sage Valmiki, after composing the epic Ramayana, worshipped Ranganatha at the top of the hill.
 When he came downhills, he wanted to receive a theophany of Rama, who appeared for the devotee.
 Lakshmi appeared as Sita, Adi Shesha appeared as Lakshmana, Vishnu's conch, the Panchajanya as Bharatha, his discus, the Sudarshana Chakra as Shatrughna, and Garuda in the form of Hanuman.